xaya/xaya_tutorials/XAYA Electron Help/Navigation.md

 > Keep in mind that it can take a significant amount of time to fully resync your wallet, and largely depends on your network speed.

-If you still experience problems, post in the <a href="https://forum.xaya.io/forum/16-support/" target="_blank">Support forums here</a>.
+If you still experience problems, post in the <a href="https://forum.xaya.io/forum/16-support/" >Support forums here</a>.

 ### Testnet